 Naturally, you’ll want to know exactly what this update gets you and try it on for size.
 Here’s how to get a quick and easy demonstration.

-First, make sure spatial audio is enabled in your settings.
+In case you keep the audio turned off on your device, go to Settings to make sure your sound is on.
 Go to Settings > Bluetooth, and click on your AirPods Pro (or AirPods Max) in the list, and then tap the Info (i) button.
 Make sure Spatial Audio is toggled on and shows green.

 Right below that setting is a blue line of text that says, “See and Hear How it Works.”
 Click it and then choose Spatial Audio from the slider bar near the top.
-The feature is especially noticeable if you toggle between Stereo Audio and Spatial Audio.
-It absolutely adds another dimension to the sound.
+You’ll be able to hear the difference in your AirPods as you turn the Stereo Audio and Spatial Audio features off and on and see what each of them offer.
 Inside this setting, you can also turn on spatial audio for supported videos.

 What is automatic switching?

 The most recent AirPods Pro firmware update also adds automatic switching.
-This means your AirPods will connect automatically to the device you’re using at any given moment, rather than you needing to manually switch them from your MacBook to your iPhone or work phone to your personal phone.
+This is a convenient feature that will allow your AirPods to pair to whatever device you’re using based on the Bluetooth signal that’s available.
+You won’t have to manually connect to Bluetooth once you install this upgrade.
 This feature works on AirPods Pro, second-generation AirPods, Powerbeats, Powerbeats Pro, and Beats Solo Pro.